 Qiucheng Wu

-I am a 2nd year Ph.D. student in Computer Science at University of California, Santa Barbara, under supervision of Prof. Shiyu Chang.
-I received my bachelor and master's degrees from University of Michigan College of Engineering.
-I also receivied another bachelor degree from and Shanghai Jiao Tong University UM-SJTU Joint Institute.
+I am a final-year Ph.D. student in Computer Science at the University of California, Santa Barbara, under the supervision of Prof. Shiyu Chang.
+I received my bachelor’s and master’s degrees from the University of Michigan, College of Engineering, and a second bachelor’s degree at Shanghai Jiao Tong University.

 Harnessing the Spatial-Temporal Attention of Diffusion Models for High-Fidelity Text-to-Image Synthesis